You are here: Urology Textbook > Kidneys > Renal cell carcinoma > Treatment: radical nephrectomy

 Indication for radical nephrectomy:

-Radical nephrectomy is the gold standard of therapy for a large renal cell carcinoma.
+Radical nephrectomy is the standard of therapy for a large renal cell carcinoma or RCC with cava thrombus.

 Relative contraindications for nephrectomy:

 Partial nephrectomy should be the preferred treatment for smaller tumors or even in large tumors, if partial nephrectomy is technically possible.
-This is especially important for patients with impending renal failure.
-Risk factors for impending renal failure after nephrectomy are increased serum creatinine, proteinuria, diabetes mellitus, arterial hypertension, bilateral renal cell carcinomas or familial renal cell carcinoma.
+This is especially important for patients with impending renal failure: increased serum creatinine, proteinuria, diabetes mellitus, arterial hypertension, bilateral renal cell carcinomas or familial renal cell carcinoma.

 Surgical technique of radical nephrectomy: